 If you are the author of the article and retained ownership of the copyright, or the right to post copies online, then you are welcome to do so.

 If you created your slides and included short excerpts of copyright materials from other sources, posting these slides on Isaak/Sakai is likely covered by the fair dealing exception, and the ‘educational use of Internet materials’ exception may also cover your use of copyright from other sources in this way.

 Emailing copyrighted materials to your students may be covered by fair dealing or a University licence.
 Emailing materials to students is also covered by the Access Copyright licence

 , provided the material is within Access’ repertoire and complies with the limits and conditions of that licence.

-There is a new exception to the Copyright Act
+There is an exception to the Copyright Act

 allowing educational use of internet materials, including reproducing those materials for your students, provided that the material appears to have been posted legitimately (i.e. with the consent of the copyright owner), there is no clearly visible notice or link to such a notice prohibiting you from using the material for educational purposes, there is no technological protection measure preventing you from accessing or copying the material (e.g. it’s not on a password protected website) and when you use it, you acknowledge the author and the website.